Difference Between ZBrush and Blender

-|ZBrush is available for its users under a license.||Blender is available for its users for free which is licensed under the GPL also known as General Public License.|
+|ZBrush is available for its users under a license.||Users can access Blender for free, as it is licensed under the General Public License (GPL).|

 |ZBrush is an excellent piece of software for its photorealistic and production-quality sculpts with production-quality shading, lighting, and rendering outputs.||Blender is an excellent piece of software with decent sculpting tools.|

-|ZBrush is mostly used for sculpting by its users.||Blender is used for sculpting, texturing, animating characters, camera track, render graphics and composition.|
+|ZBrush is mostly used for sculpting by its users.||Blender is used for sculpting, texturing, animating characters, camera tracking, rendering graphics, and composing.|

-|You can export your model or export settings from ZBrush to use in another program or 3rd party extensions.||It’s a drawback, many of the features (such as certain export settings) which you can patch with 3rd party extensions cannot be done here.|
+|You can export your model or export settings from ZBrush to use in another program or 3rd party extensions.||It’s a drawback; many features (such as certain export settings) that you can patch with 3rd party extensions cannot be done here.|

-|It can handle poly counts, which are 10-50 times more than a blender.||For smaller sculpting projects which has smaller poly counts, blender is best suited.|
+|It can handle poly counts, which are 10-50 times more than a blender.||Smaller sculpting projects with smaller poly counts are best suited for Blender.|

-|It is used in bigger production studios and companies.||It is used in smaller studio companies and setups.|
+|It is used in bigger production studios and companies.||

-|ZBrush was released in the year 1999.||Blender was released in the year 1998.|
+|ZBrush was released in the year 1999.||Blender’s release year was 1998.|

-|ZBrush has a much larger array of tools and brushes, as well as very strong features like Dynamesh, zRemesher, and now with the new Sculptris Pro.||Blender has Data-Block Menu, Radial Control, Options and appearance which can be worked upon.
-In order to sketch up some concepts while sculpting in Blender, use Dyntopo through which you can divide your mesh into parts and use different layers to gain some speed up process.|
+|ZBrush has a much larger array of tools and brushes, as well as very strong features like Dynamesh, zRemesher, and now with the new Sculptris Pro.||Blender has Data-Block Menu, Radial Control, Options and appearance, which can be worked upon.
+In order to sketch up some concepts while sculpting in Blender, use Dyntopo, through which you can divide your mesh into parts and use different layers to gain some speed up the process.|

-|It operates in systems like Windows and OS X.||It operates in systems like Linux, FreeBSD macOS, and Windows.|
+|It operates in systems like Windows and OS X.||It operates in systems like Linux, FreeBSD, macOS, and Windows.|